2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/angular-loader/index.md

 uid: Extensions.AppExtensions.By2sxc.AngularLoader.Index
 ---

-# App Extension: Angular Loader
+# Angular Loader (JS-Helper)

+_This is an extension for 2sxc Apps and can be installed into each App individually._

 Whit this Extension, you can easily load Angular apps into your DNN environment.
 It handles loading the Angular framework and your app code.